Occupational Therapy Assistant

 Applicants to MU’s OTA-B Program are reviewed holistically.
 We take the time to get to know you as an individual through your application, not just a number on a score sheet.
 We are searching for applicants that possess personal attributes of respect, responsibility, discovery and excellence, as well as the ability to perform essential functions fit for a career in occupational therapy.

-Application window for the OTA-B Program beginning coursework in Fall 2025 opens October 1, 2024.
+Application window for the OTA-B Program opens October 1st.
 The Department of Occupational Therapy follows a rolling admissions process to allow for early acceptance of exceptional applicants.
-Priority application deadline is Feb.
-1, 2025.
-Late application deadline is July 1, 2025.
 Applications are reviewed as they are submitted, and applicants are notified of their initial status within 45 days of submission.
-The Department of Occupational Therapy admits one OTA cohort with up to 44 students each year.
+Please note: The OTA-B Program is shifting to a summer start (rather than Fall semester) and will therefore begin Summer 2026 for application cycle opening October 1, 2025.

 Prerequisite and Cumulative GPA